kvkt/ural-pdc/2015/index.md

 Authors are invited to submit papers in the PDF format written in **LaTeX** using the [Springer LNCS style](https://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0) ([LaTeX template download](ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/llncs2e.zip)).
 The paper must be **5&ndash;10 pages** including figures, tables, and references.
 We do not accept submissions in Microsoft Word.

-* Paper submission is closed.
+* Paper submission is closed

 Each paper will be reviewed by at least three program committee members.
 We follow the post-proceedings publication model.
 Therefore, we will publish only those papers that are presented at the workshop.
 Final versions of accepted papers should include LaTeX sources.